AWegnerGitHub/awegnergithub.github.io-content/2016_12_09_review_of_data_analysis_with_pandas_udemy_course.md

 ### Panels

 Section 11 covers a topic that was brand new to me: Panels.
 I have never used them or heard of them.
-A series is a 1D dataset, a dataframe is a 2D dataset and a panel is a 3D dataset.
+A series is a 1D data set, a dataframe is a 2D data set and a panel is a 3D data set.
 It is a group of dataframes.
 The instructor explained this concept very clearly and worked through multiple examples of how to build and use a panel.

 In this lesson, the panel we utilized was created by calling Google Finance for multiple companies.
 However, the panel